i99dash for developers

 2 → Concepts

-The bridge, calling your backend, error model.
+The bridge, calling an external API, error model.
 The mental model the rest of the docs assume.

 3 → Build something real

-Fetch JSON from your backend, render a list, handle errors. ~10 minutes.
+Fetch JSON from a declared API origin, render a list, handle errors. ~10 minutes.

 Reference, when you need it